 While the majority of “catastrophic” plans do not cover routine care, some do allow policyholders to visit physicians for preventative assessments and care at no cost.
 You definitely don't want to assume that will be true of every policy of this type, though, so don't be shy about asking your agent what a plan includes.

-Even if a catastrophic plan forces you to pay for these visits out of your own pocket, it still can be a worthwhile purchase if your goal is to protect yourself from the sky-high costs that tend to follow in the wake of serious accidents and illnesses.
+Even if a catastrophic plan forces you to pay for these visits out of your own pocket, it still can be worth it.
+These plans protect you from the sky-high costs that tend to follow in the wake of serious accidents and illnesses.

-Before Obamacare, only a small percentage of the population was able to access health insurance via Medicaid, the combined state and federal program that provides coverage to those with limited incomes, disabilities, or who find themselves in certain family situations.
+Before Obamacare, only a small percentage of the population was able to access health insurance via Medicaid.
+Medicaid is the state and federal program that provides coverage to those with limited incomes, disabilities, or who find themselves in certain family situations.

 Now, though, states can expand their Medicaid programs to cover adults under the age of 65 and whose annual income is up to 133 percent of the federal poverty level.
-Twenty-six states have already expanded or are in the process of expanding their offerings, so if you live in one of them you might want to consider Medicaid if none of the other possibilities included here will work for you.
+Twenty-six states have already expanded or are in the process of expanding their offerings.
+So if you live in one of them you might want to consider Medicaid if none of the other possibilities included here will work for you.
 Find out which states are involved in the Medicaid expansion & what it means for you)

-If you're confused as to whether or not you qualify for Medicaid coverage, by the way, it can't hurt to apply and see what happens—especially since that's basically what the government suggests people do.
+If you're confused as to whether or not you qualify for Medicaid coverage it can't hurt to apply and see what happens.
+In fact, that's basically what the government suggests people do.

 And if you don't qualify?
 Consider one of the options mentioned above, such as buying a private plan through the federal or state exchanges, or purchasing a so-called catastrophic plan.

-If any of the possibilities highlighted here should be turned to only as a last resort, this is it.
+If any of the options discussed here should be considered a last resort, this is it.

-That said, if you absolutely can't afford any of the policy types that are detailed above and you're also somehow not eligible for Medicaid, it's likely you could ignore health insurance completely and not be forced to pay a fee because of it.
+If you can't afford any of the policy types detailed above and you're not eligible for Medicaid, you could probably ignore health insurance without penalty.

-(The Affordable Care Act requires most Americans to have "qualifying health coverage," and only those who are single, under 65, and make less than $10,000 a year are allowed to ignore that rule without being penalized.)
+(The Affordable Care Act requires most Americans to have "qualifying health coverage."
+Only those who are single, under 65, and make less than $10,000 a year can ignore that rule without being penalized.)

-If you're a college student, or you'll be one soon, or you know someone who is or will soon be a college student, check out our article about "College Students and Car Insurance."
+If you're a college student, or you'll be one soon, check out our article about "College Students and Car Insurance."

 A: Yes, many colleges and universities offer students health plans.
 These plans feature various amounts and kinds of coverage.

 A: Unfortunately, this "under-26" coverage that was made possible by Obamacare ends on your 26th birthday—no ifs, ands, or buts.
-As for what you can do after you're forced off your parents' policy: first, if "Open Enrollment" for the year has ended, you'll still be able to shop for health insurance through an exchange thanks to a "Special Enrollment Period" that is made available to people in certain situations.
-(This is assuming you don't enroll in one before your 26th birthday, of course.)
+You have several options if you're forced off your parents' policy.
+First, if "Open Enrollment" for the year has ended, you'll still be able to shop for health insurance through an exchange thanks to a "Special Enrollment Period."
 Also, you may be eligible for premium tax credits and other savings based on your income, so be sure to check into them as you review your options.

 A: No, they don't.
 If your parents decide to take you off of their policy, that doesn't mean you're out of luck in terms of obtaining health coverage.
-Basically, in that situation, you would have all the same options as anyone else who lacks health insurance—which means you could look into most of the other offerings detailed earlier in this article.
+In that situation, you'd have the same options as anyone else who lacks health insurance.
+This means you could look into most of the other offerings detailed earlier in this article.

-A: According to HealthCare.gov, if you're under 26 but you aren't a dependent for your parents' tax purposes, you should apply for health insurance on your own and at the same time apply for a tax credit.
+A: HealthCare.gov says that if you're under 26 but aren't a dependent for your parents' tax purposes, you should apply for health insurance on your own.
+But at the same time apply for a tax credit.

-A: If your parents' plan doesn't extend its coverage to dependents, it means they won't be able to add you to or keep you on their insurance and you'll have to find coverage on your own.
+A: If your parents' plan doesn't extend its coverage to dependents, it means they won't be able to add you to or keep you on their insurance.
+So you'll have to find coverage on your own.

 Are you looking to insure a college-bound student?
-Get a quote and compare health insurance plans from top companies to compare rates so that you can keep health isnurance costs down.
+Get a quote and compare health insurance plans from top companies to compare rates so that you can keep health insurance costs down.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.